alphagov/hmrc-manuals-api/docs/extended_documentation.md

 ### Images

-Images are only allowed if on a relative path (ie hosted on `www.gov.uk`) or on the GOV.UK assets domain: `assets.digital.cabinet-office.gov.uk`.
+Images are only allowed if on a relative path (ie hosted on `www.gov.uk`) or on the GOV.UK assets domain: `assets.publishing.service.gov.uk` (`assets.digital.cabinet-office.gov.uk` is the old GOV.UK assets domain and may be removed from the whitelist in the future).
 Markup containing images hosted on other domains will be rejected with a `422` error code.

 On integration, the allowed image domains are expanded to include the integration www.gov.uk domain (`www-origin.integration.publishing.service.gov.uk`) and the